LudoScience

 Academic address:

-Study and development of theoretical methods and software tools that can help to design such videogames.
+- Study and development of theoretical methods and software tools that can help to design video games.

 Professional experience